eborzykh/Neptune-Quiz/README.md

 # Neptune-Quiz

 This repository is created for test and demo purpose.
-It implements a Quiz application created in ABAP.
+It implements Quiz application created in ABAP.

 ### Neptune-Quiz-App-DB
 Tables and back-end parts for Quiz Application <br>